 These side effects are expected due to the unusually intense application of light to the skin.
 However, they typically subside a day or two after treatment.
 You may also experience red bumps and discomfort.

 Not performing a patch test on the treatment area is usually the cause of skin pigmentation.
-Skin pigmentation may appear lighter (hypopigmentation) or darker (hyperpigmentation), but it is more experienced by users with dark skin.
+Skin pigmentation may appear lighter (hypopigmentation) or darker (hyperpigmentation).
+It is more experienced by users with dark skin.
 But, pigment changes can happen to any tone of skin.

 Serious Side Effects